congomongo/congomongo/readme.markdown

 ;; :normal will report network errors
-;; :safe will report key constraint and other errors ;; :fsync-safe waits until a write is sync'd to the filesystem ;; :replica-safe waits until a write is sync'd to at least one replica as well ;; :strict is a synonym for :safe but is deprecated (as of 0.1.9)
+;; :safe will report key constraint and other errors ;; :fsync-safe waits until a write is sync'd to the filesystem ;; :replicas-safe waits until a write is sync'd to at least one replica as well ;; :strict is a synonym for :safe but is deprecated (as of 0.1.9) ;; :replica-safe is a synonym for :replicas-safe but is deprecataed (as of 0.3.4)
 ```
 ### Simple Tasks
 ------------------